aragon/AGPs/AGPs/AGP-CRDAO.md

 Name: Community Rewards DAO
 Website: https://github.com/crdao

-Funds will go directly to the DAO's vault.
-Burrrata and Aaron will be responsible for creating the DAO.
+Funds will be transferred to an Ethereum address controlled by burrrata.
+Once Autark's Dot Voting and Allocations apps are published to mainnet the CRDAO will be built and funds will be transferred to the DAO's vault.
+Burrrata and Aaron will be responsible for creating and managing the DAO.
 Community members will be asked to inspect and audit the DAO before funds are transferred to ensure permissions are set correctly according to the CRDAO-Outline.

 Name: aaronfosterreal
 PGP key fingerprint: 66AF0356A1D09F61